6arek212/fileSystem-C/Readme.md

 A big part of "myfscanf" and "myfprintf" was taken from this implemntation : https://www.equestionanswers.com/c/c-printf-scanf-working-principle.php

+Also we used some code from here: https://www.youtube.com/watch?v=n2AAhiujAqs

 </br>

 my file system will write to the disk automaticly only when "set_save_to_disk()" is set to "AUTO_MODE" , by defualt its set to "MANUAL MODE" which means to save the updated file system is by calling "sync_fs()" function , this was done so you can run the test multipule times and get the same result , in the test program we dont update the file system on the disk , only in RAM  , in other words "sync_fs()" will not be called at all !